freedomofpress/securedrop/docs/hardware.md

 # Hardware for SecureDrop

 This document outlines requirements and recommended hardware for use with SecureDrop.
-If you have any questions, please contact securedrop@pressfreedomfoundation.org.
+If you have any questions, please contact securedrop@freedom.press.

 ## SecureDrop Infrastructure